ClickHouse/ClickHouse/docs/en/functions/type_conversion_functions.rst

   │ 2016-06-15 23:00:00 │ 2016-06-15 23:00:00 │ 2016-06-15 │ 2016-06-15 23:00:00 │ 2016-06-15 23:00:00\0\0\0 │
   └─────────────────────┴─────────────────────┴────────────┴─────────────────────┴───────────────────────────┘

-Преобразование в FixedString(N) работает только для аргументов типа String или FixedString(N).
+Casting to FixedString(N) works only for String and FixedString(N).